- What is RLFM?

 RLFM is the only TEA approved financial math course.
 Why should we consider another course?

-Most districts who are developing their own course do not fully understand what this means.
+Most districts who are developing their own course do not fully understand the time, effort and expertise this will require.

-We believe it is unreasonable to expect a teacher, with a passion for personal financial education, to author a course and unethical, if not illegal, to have the teacher copy material from textbooks and the internet.
+We believe it is unreasonable to expect a teacher, with a passion for personal financial education, to author a course and unethical, and illegal, to have the teacher copy material from textbooks and the internet.

 RLFM is not perfect.
 But it is based on decades of experience and solid outcomes.
 We look forward to working with districts to make it more perfect.